estnltk/estnltk-model-data/named_entity_recognition/recall_estimation/data_generation/amundsen_01/readme.md

 # Workflow to create recall benchmark for geographic locations (amundsen_01)

-This benchmark considers only geographic location phrases that end with specific suffix words (listed in [geo_terms.txt](geo_terms.txt)).
+This benchmark considers two word geographic location phrases that end with specific suffix words (listed in [geo_terms.txt](geo_terms.txt)).
 Sub populations are created by dividing samples into frequency/ambiguity classes, in which tagger results can (expectedly) differ.

 |Subpopulation | Description | Examples |